Duchenne Muscular Dystrophy in Children

 - Range-of-motion exercises.
 These can help your child stay flexible and limit contractures of the joints.
 Gentle exercise like water exercises may be safe.
 Your child’s healthcare team can help design a safe exercise program for your child.

-- Surgery can ease contractures or straighten a curved spine.
+- Surgery.
+Surgery can ease contractures or straighten a curved spine.
 But children with DMD have extra risks with anesthesia.

 Advances in care have improved the life expectancy for people with DMD.
 Researchers are working on developing new medicines.